-Singer, Actor, Vocal Coach, Choir Director and Orchestra Conductor.
+Singer, Actor, Vocal Coach, Performer, Workshop Leader and Choir & Orchestra Director

 Born in Mexico City, Ignacio went to Vienna aged 18 to study music at the Vienna University for Music and Performing Arts and at the Vienna Conservatory where in 1991 he obtained his diploma as Orchestra Conductor with distinction and made his professional début at the Stadttheater in St Pölten, Lower Austria.